All exam bookings must be made via this website.

 We suggest that before making any bookings you order and receive learning materials to enable you to estimate how much time you require to study - this varies from individual to individual.

 Please note that exam sittings can be booked up well in advance (2 to 3 months in advance).
-For those working in promotional roles, please take into account your time limit to take and/or pass the ABPI Exam when booking exams and book your exams well in advance of your time limits.
+For those working in promotional roles, you must account your time limit to take and/or pass the ABPI Exam when booking exams and book your exams well in advance of your time limits.

 To book an exam

 Once you have selected a sitting, click 'Book an exam'.
-You will then be required to enter the units you would like to sit on the selected date.
-If it is your first attempt at a unit, you must sit all units (mandatory or optional disease area) at the same time.
-Mandatory units are sat in the morning and optional disease area units are sat in the afternoon.
-If possible, we recommend that you sit the morning and afternoon sessions on different days.
+You will then be required to enter the units you would like to sit in the selected window.
+If it is your first attempt, you must sit all units in a sitting (mandatory or optional disease area) in the same exam window.

 Once you have booked an exam, the ABPI will contact you with any further relevant information regarding your booking if necessary.
-It is your responsibility to turn up to the correct sitting date and location.
+It is your responsibility to schedule your proctor session and attend at the correct time with all technological requirements in place.

 If you have any queries about the booking process please contact us.